Azoraqua/LanguageAPI/README.md

 # LanguageAPI
-A simple library for providing translations in projects.
+A simple library for introducing multiple languages into projects.

 ## Examples:
 - Registration: